-Let’s denote the stimulus image by the column vector I, and the receptive field by the column vector R. The response of the visual system is given as ri=RTI+ηi, where ηi is a random variable representing a draw of the internal noise (mean zero, variance σri2) of the visual system.
-Neglecting noise, the difference in response between comparison and standard is Δr0=RT(Ic0-Is0), where Is0 and Ic0 are the standard and comparison images without the noise.
-External noise is added to both Is0 and Ic0, with mean 0 and covariance matrix Σe, where Σe is the covariance matrix.
-After including noise, difference in the receptive field response is given as
+Denote the stimulus image by the column vector I, and the receptive field by the column vector R. The entries of I are the radiant power emitted by the monitor at each image location.
+The entries of R are the corresponding sensitivities of the linear receptive field to each entry of I. The response of the receptive field is given as ri=RTI+ηi, where ηi is a random variable representing a draw of the internal noise (variance σri2) of the visual system.

-Δri=RTIc0+ηe+ηi-RTIs0+ηe+ηi
+External Gaussian noise is added to both Is0 and Ic0, with covariance matrix Σe.
+The external noise need not have zero mean.
+After incorporation of the external noise, the difference in the receptive field response between the comparison and standard images is given by

+Δri=RTIc0+ηe+ηi-RTIs0+ηe+ηi.

 Here ηe is a random variable representing a draw of external noise in the image space, while ηi represents the internal noise.
 This reduces to